To help potential candidates prepare for the Fire Cadet hiring process, some tips have been provided:

 This is a general aptitude test designed to test your abilities in areas including, but not limited to, verbal comprehension, deductive reasoning, and mechanical aptitude.
 No prior knowledge about the fire service is required.
 A free applicant preparation guide is available to download.

 Candidates should continue to prepare for the physical components of the hiring process.
 Specifically, you must be able to complete the Candidate Physical Ability Test© (CPAT) to continue in the process.
 Information on this test is listed below for use in your fitness training:

-Candidate Physical Ability Test
+Candidate Physical Ability Test© (CPAT)

-The Candidate Physical Ability Test consists of eight separate events.
-The CPAT is a sequence of events requiring the candidate to progress along a predetermined path from event to event in a continuous manner.
+The CPAT consists of eight separate events requiring the applicant to progress along a predetermined path from event to event in a continuous manner.
 This test was developed to allow fire departments a means for obtaining pools of trainable candidates who are physically able to perform essential job tasks at fire scenes.

 This is a pass/fail test based on a validated maximum total time of 10 minutes and 20 seconds.